LIUJUNLE97/sod2d/README.md

 ## Acknowledgements

-The research leading to these software has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 956104.
+The research leading to this software has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 956104.
 The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Spain, France, Germany.
 O. Lehmkuhl work is financed by a Ramón y Cajal postdoctoral contract by the Ministerio de Economía y Competitividad, Secretaría de Estado de Investigación, Desarrollo e Innovación, Spain (RYC2018-025949-I)).